PrairieLearn/PrairieLearn/packages/config/README.md

 export default configLoader.config;
 ```

-### Obtaining values from IMDS
+### Loading config from AWS

+If your application is running in AWS, you can opt in to loading certain pieces of config from AWS services in one of two ways:

+- Set `CONFIG_LOAD_FROM_AWS=1` in the process environment
+- Place `{"runningInEc2": true}` in the config file whose path is passed to `loadAndValidate()`.

+The following will then be used to load config.

-When running on AWS, it's often useful to know information about the host on which code is running, such as the hostname, instance ID, and region.
-If your schema contains the keys `hostname`, `instanceId`, and `region`, those values will automatically be fetched from IMDS and made available on the resulting config.
+- If your schema contains the keys `hostname`, `instanceId`, and `region`, those values will automatically be fetched from IMDS and made available on the resulting config.
+- If the EC2 instance has a `ConfSecret` tag, the value of that tag will be used treated as a Secrets Manager secret ID, and that secret's value will be parsed as JSON and merged into the config.